Mr6MJT/XSSLab/README.md

 # XSSLab [Not finished yet, it's under development]

-XSSLab is a vulnerable website coded By Mahdi Jaber or "Mr MJT" {in digital world}..
+XSSLab is a vulnerable website coded By Mahdi Jaber "Mr MJT"{in digital world}..

 By XSSLab you can improve your web hacking skills,You can practice finding xss vulnerability for free..